dingbat/nsrails/readme.md

         ...
   ```

 You're ready!
-By subclassing `NSRailsModel`, your class gets tons of instance and class methods that'll act on your remote objects.
-See the [documentation](http://dingbat.github.com/nsrails/) and [wiki](https://github.com/dingbat/nsrails/wiki) for more information.
+By subclassing NSRailsModel, your class gets tons of instance and class methods that'll act on your remote objects.
+See the [documentation](http://dingbat.github.com/nsrails/) and [wiki](https://github.com/dingbat/nsrails/wiki) for more details.

 ### Bonus